ndrakos/blog/_posts/2022-09-26-Quiescent_Galaxies_in_COSMOS-Web.md

 ## Completeness and Number Counts

-Here are the stellar mass functions of quiescent galaxies, with the underlying model (from Williams et al. 2018) shown with dotted lines.
-Note that the DREaM catalog extends down to $10^5$ solar masses.
+Here are the stellar mass functions of *detectable* quiescent galaxies, with the underlying model (from Williams et al. 2018) shown with dotted lines.
+Note that the DREaM catalog extends down to $$10^5$$ solar masses, and that COSMOS-Web will be complete above $$10^9$$ or so.

 <img src="{{ site.baseurl }}/assets/plots/20220926_QG_LF.png">